 Storage & Reheating:

-We think these chicken patties would freeze really well, though we haven’t tried it.
-Freeze (or refrigerate) after cooking and reheat them in the air fryer at 380 degrees until they’re hot and crispy again.
+Reheating: Reheat these in the air fryer at 380 degrees until they’re hot and crispy again.
 Alternately, bake at 400 until heated through.

 More low carb chicken recipes: